 Learn more about the scenario that you read in Lesson One.
 This time, look for the signs of abuse and neglect.
-Then, answer the reflection questions.
-When you are finished, share your answers with your family child care administrator.
-Then, review the suggested responses for additional reflection on Kate’s story.
+Then answer the reflection questions.
+Review the suggested responses for additional reflection on Kate’s story.

 Read and review the fact sheet, Recognizing the Signs and Symptoms of Child Abuse and Neglect.
 Make sure you are familiar with its contents and can describe the signs of abuse and neglect that you might see.

-Center for the Study of Social Policy (2018).
+Center for the Study of Social Policy.
+(2019).
 Strengthening Families: A Protective Factors Framework.
 Retrieved from https://cssp.org/resource/about-strengthening-families-and-the-protective-factors-framework/

-Lafontaine, K. R. (1999).
-Ohio State University Extension Fact Sheet: Recognizing Child Abuse and Neglect.
-Columbus, OH: State 4-H Office.
+Lafontaine, Kenneth R. (1999).
+Recognizing Child Abuse and Neglect Fact Sheet.
+Columbus, Ohio: Ohio State University.